-- (a) Reserve, on behalf of the Shipper User (or Reservation Party) the requested capacity from the determined date(s) and at the IP ASEP identified in the IP PARCA.
+- 231. Subject to, and in accordance with, the terms of an IP PARCA, National Grid will: - (a) Reserve, on behalf of the Shipper User (or Reservation Party) the requested capacity from the determined date(s) and at the IP ASEP identified in the IP PARCA.
 Such date(s) may be amended pursuant to the IP PARCA. - (b) Reserve any Unsold Technical Interconnection Point Capacity from suitable donor ASEPs for subsequent substitution to the IP ASEP identified in the IP PARCA.
 Any such capacity shall be identified in accordance with the ECS. - (c) Publish relevant information relating to any capacity reservation, allocation, and/or substitution in accordance with UNC and pursuant to the IP PARCA.
-This is to facilitate transparency and aid Shipper User decision making. - (d) Undertake such Works as are necessary to deliver Incremental Obligated Entry Capacity to facilitate the allocation of the requested Interconnection Point Capacity. - (e) Allocate, on behalf of the Shipper User (or Nominated User) the Reserved Entry Capacity from the date(s) identified in the IP PARCA.
+This is to facilitate transparency and aid Shipper User decision making. - (d) Undertake such Works as are necessary to deliver funded Incremental Obligated Entry Capacity to facilitate the allocation of the requested Interconnection Point Capacity. - (e) Allocate, on behalf of the Shipper User (or Nominated User) the Reserved Entry Capacity from the date(s) identified in the IP PARCA.
 Such date(s) may be amended pursuant to the IP PARCA. - (f) Substitute previously reserved capacity from suitable ASEPs to the IP ASEP identified in the IP PARCA.
 Any such capacity shall be identified in accordance with the ECS and the substitution will be subject to non-veto by the Authority. - 232.
 Subject to, and in accordance with, the terms of the IP PARCA, the counterparty: - (a) shall provide security in respect of capacity reservation; and - (b) shall provide such information, (the demonstration information) to National Grid by the Demonstration Date(s).
 National Grid may not proceed with work under the IP PARCA until receipt of the demonstration information.
 Any delay in providing the demonstration information may result in the capacity release date being deferred or in termination of the IP PARCA; and - (c) may, in the event of termination of the IP PARCA, be invoiced for the IP PARCA Termination Amount pursuant to the PARCA. - i.
-This will be calculated in accordance with the Gas Transmission Transportation Charging Methodology (UNC TPD Section Y). - (d) may, upon reaching the allocation date, request that capacity is allocated (if a Reservation Party this must be via a Nominated User). - (e) may, at any time, terminate the IP PARCA subject to the terms of the IP PARCA and the payment of any outstanding amounts under the IP PARCA.
+This will be calculated in accordance with the PARCA Termination Amount set out in the Gas Transmission Transportation Charging Methodology (UNC TPD Section Y). - (d) may, upon reaching the allocation date, request that capacity is allocated (if a Reservation Party this must be via a Nominated User). - (e) may, at any time, terminate the IP PARCA subject to the terms of the IP PARCA and the payment of any outstanding amounts under the IP PARCA.

-Where the IP PARCA is terminated and National Grid determine that any Reserved Entry Capacity cannot be used for another PARCA or IP PARCA currently in progression, any unsold Reserved Entry Capacity shall be made available to the market as Unsold Interconnection Point Capacity through existing processes.
+Where the IP PARCA is terminated and National Grid determine that any Reserved Entry Capacity cannot be used for another PARCA or IP PARCA currently in progression, any unsold Technical Interconnection Point Capacity shall be made available to the market as Unsold Interconnection Point Capacity through existing processes.